simonolander/skargarden/documentation/documentation.md

 #### Incorrect shapes

 A red shape in the legend indicates that you have too many islands with that shape in your chart.
 In this image there are 2 incorrect shapes circled in red.
-From top to bottom, the first incorrect shape has 6 islands but should only have to, and the second has 2 but shouldn't have any at all.
+From top to bottom, the first incorrect shape has 6 islands but should only have 2, and the second has 2 but shouldn't have any at all.
 ![Picture of the incorrect legend shapes](images/concepts-legend-incorrect.png "The incorrect shapes circled in red")